Volunteer training offered

 You have free articles remaining.

-Volunteers will make companionship visits to local hospice patients in patients’ homes, or in nursing homes or assisted living centers.
-Volunteers may be asked to read aloud to the patient, play a game or help with a hobby, provide light housekeeping, run an errand, or make a snack.
+Volunteers will visit local hospice patients in patients’ homes, or in nursing homes or assisted living centers.
+Volunteers may read aloud to patients, play games, provide light housekeeping, run errands, or make snacks.

 Schedules are flexible, and free training is provided.
-No previous health care experience is necessary.
-Prospective volunteers must complete an application and an interview with Agrace’s Volunteer Services staff to discuss skills and interests.
+No previous health care experience necessary.
+Prospective volunteers must complete an application and an interview with Agrace’s Volunteer Services staff.

-To pre-register or for more information, call the Agrace Volunteer Services Department at 608-327-7163, email volunteer@agrace.org or visit http://agrace.org/volunteer.
+To pre-register or for more information, call the Agrace Volunteer Services Department at 608-327-7163, email volunteer@agrace.org or visit agrace.org/volunteer.